-- (1) English Language Arts 30-1 - Three subjects from Group A or C (see additional requirements below for specific majors and minors) - (3) A subject from A, B, C or Physical Education 30, Aboriginal Studies 30, or other approved 30-level subject.
+- (2) Three subjects from Group A or C (see additional requirements below for specific majors and minors) - (3) A subject from A, B, C or Physical Education 30, Aboriginal Studies 30, or other approved 30-level subject.
 A maximum of two 30-level Language other than English subjects may be presented for admission.

-Mathematics 30-2 may be presented for admission, though some majors require Pure Mathematics 30 or Mathematics 30-1 as a prerequisite for courses (see notes below).
+Mathematics 30-2 is acceptable for admission as a Group C subject, though some majors require Pure Mathematics 30 or Mathematics 30-1 as a prerequisite for courses (see notes below).
 Only one of Mathematics 30-1 or Mathematics 30-2 may be presented for admission.